-One of the primary causes of the dangerously high rate of anthropogenic activities is still the low quality of the water in rivers, lakes, etc. The industrial pollutants, eutrophication, and home garbage all put a lot of strain on the Vembanad Lake.
+One of the primary causes of the dangerously high rate of anthropogenic activities is still the low quality of the water in rivers, lakes, etc. Industrial pollutants, eutrophication, and home garbage all put a lot of strain on the Vembanad Lake.

-The objective of the study was to analyze the water quality parameters and the presence of lactose fermenting bacteria like E. coli in the water collected from the FSI area in Ernakulam, Vembanad Lake.
-The sample was taken from the FSI area twice, one week apart, as part of the process.
+The objective of the study was to analyze the water quality parameters and the presence of lactose fermenting bacteria like E. coli in the water collected from the Marine Drive area in Ernakulam, Vembanad Lake.
+The sample was taken from the Rajendra Maidan area twice, one week apart, as part of the process.
 The sample was analyzed using a process that included physical, chemical, and biological factors.
 The temperature, total dissolved solvent, color, and sechi disk depth were among the physical parameters measured.
 Nitrate, BOD (biological oxygen demand), and primary productivity were among the chemical metrics.
 The entire E. coli test for the water samples collected at two distinct times, the MPN test, and the standard plate count are among the biological parameters.

-The average temperature of the study is 32 °C. The sechi color which indicates a greenish brown color to the water is due to untreated effluent discharge, addition of chemical pollutants from agricultural waste, algal blooms and other pollutants.
-MPN test indicated that in all of the 9 tubes inoculated there is lactose fermenting bacteria. there was an average of 28mg/L of biological oxygen content in the water which indicates the water is suitable for the growth of aquatic organisms and the presence of planktons in the water source.

-Fluctuations in sechi depth, BOD, total dissolved oxygen ,MPN were observed due to inundation , variation in daily tides , algal bloom , eutrophication etc. This study have relevant values in primary productivity as it was -0.5 in the sample collected from sampling station.
+The average temperature of the study is 32 °C. The sechi color, which indicates a greenish brown color to the water, is due to untreated effluent discharge, the addition of chemical pollutants from agricultural waste, algal blooms, and other pollutants.
+The MPN test indicated that in all nine tubes inoculated, there were lactose-fermenting bacteria.
+There was an average of 28 mg/L of biological oxygen content in the water, which indicates the water is suitable for the growth of aquatic organisms and the presence of plankton in the water source.
+The nitrate amount was very low in the water sample.
+Fluctuations in sechi depth , BOD, total dissolved oxygen, and MPN were observed due to inundation , variation in daily tides , algal bloom , eutrophication, etc. The study did have relevant values for primary productivity, as it was 0.5 in the sample collected from the sampling station.